Ravens hope minicamp provides some answers to offseason questions

 Ravens coach John Harbaugh was so pleased with the Ravens' effort and commitment level during three weeks of organized team activities that he canceled the final scheduled day of workouts and took his players and staff members to play paintball.

-The fun-and-games, however, won't extend into this week.
+The fun and games, however, won't extend into this week.
 The intensity and sense of urgency will be ramped up a bit as Ravens players will be on the field together for the final time before training camp starts next month.

-Running from Tuesday through Thursday, the mandatory minicamp will give players another opportunity to build on what was accomplished during the OTAs and offseason program, and a better idea of what they need to work on individually over the next six weeks.
+Running from Tuesday through Thursday, the mandatory minicamp will give players another opportunity to build on what was accomplished during the OTAs and offseason program, plus a better idea of what they need to work on individually over the next six weeks.

 "We had great OTAs," Ravens safety Tony Jefferson said Sunday before he and about 40 teammates took part in Lardarius Webb's charity softball game at Ripken Stadium.
 "Everybody was trying hard.
 It's the best, as far as [how] a team has looked, since I've been in the league during this time.
 Everybody is glued together.
 Everybody is hungry to win.
 It's very exciting."

 Jefferson is one of several additions to a new-look defense that team officials hope will be one of the league's best.
 Most of the Ravens' preseason questions reside on the offensive side of the ball.
-This week's minicamp may provide a few answers:
+This week's minicamp might provide a few answers:

 Who won't be able participate?
-The Ravens had roughly a dozen players not participating in the OTAs.
+The Ravens had about a dozen players not participating in the OTAs.
 Almost all of them were either dealing with recent injuries or still recovering from surgeries.

 The Ravens will obviously be cautious with right guard Marshal Yanda and middle linebacker C.J.
 Mosley, who both had offseason shoulder surgeries.
-It's still too early for Benjamin Watson (Achilles) and Maxx Williams (knee) to return to the field and fellow tight ends Darren Waller and Crockett Gillmore have been banged up as well.
+It's still too early for Benjamin Watson (Achilles) and Maxx Williams (knee) to return to the field, and fellow tight ends Darren Waller and Crockett Gillmore have been banged up as well.

 Wide receiver Michael Campanaro (toe) and defensive lineman Carl Davis (pectoral) are also dealing with issues that could lead to them being sidelined until training camp as well.

 How will the offense look?
 In the three OTAs open to reporters, the defense was ahead of the offense, which isn't surprising given the number of unsettled spots on the offensive side of the ball.
-For every Joe Flacco long completion to either Mike Wallace or Breshad Perriman, there was an errant pass, batted ball or an interception.
+For every Joe Flacco long completion to either Mike Wallace or Breshad Perriman, there was an errant pass, batted ball or interception.

-Flacco, who was still rehabbing his surgically-repaired left knee at this time last year, is moving around well and his arm looks strong.
+Flacco, who was still rehabbing his surgically repaired left knee at this time last year, is moving around well and his arm looks strong.
 His quest to recapture his 2014 form and open up the down-field passing game, while limiting the poor decisions that have plagued him, will be a prevailing topic this week and all season.

 Meanwhile, there is uncertainty around him.
-The Ravens have given three different centers first-team repetitions at OTAs and their current starter at right tackle, James Hurst, has mostly struggled when pressed into action.
+The Ravens have given three different centers first-team repetitions at OTAs, and their current starter at right tackle, James Hurst, has mostly struggled when pressed into action.
 The only tight end projected to be on the team's 53-man roster who is currently healthy is Nick Boyle.
 Monday's two-year agreement with wide receiver Jeremy Maclin adds a much-needed, accomplished pass catcher to the mix, but eight of the Ravens' 14 receivers have never caught a pass in a regular-season game.

 Will Maclin participate and how will he look?
-There will be a new player at the Under Armour Performance Center Tuesday, but it's unclear whether he'll take the field and participate at this week's minicamp.
-Maclin is scheduled to arrive back in Baltimore Tuesday morning to officially sign his two-year contract.
-Because practice starts just after 9 a.m., there may not be enough time to get him on the field Tuesday.
+There will be a new player at the Under Armour Performance Center on Tuesday, but it's unclear whether he'll take the field and participate at this week's minicamp.
+Maclin is scheduled to arrive back in Baltimore on Tuesday morning to officially sign his two-year contract.
+Because practice starts just after 9 a.m., there might not be enough time to get him on the field that same day.

 He'll also have to start the process of learning the playbook.
 However, he'll undoubtedly spend some time on the field this week and in the meeting rooms, getting to know his new team.